 Deadline: 2022

 Summary: On 25 January 2023, the Commission published a revised EU Pollinators Initiative.
-It includes a revised Action Framework with 42 Actions, to be implemented by 2030.
+It includes a reinforced Action Framework with 42 Actions, to be implemented by 2030 or earlier.
 The revised pollinator initiative aims to (i) improve knowledge of pollinator decline, its causes and consequences; (ii) improve pollinator conservation and tackle the causes of pollinator decline and (iii) mobilise society and promote strategic planning and cooperation at all levels.

 Links: